flugel-it/moving-to-terraform/README.md

 asg_desired = "1"
 ```

-- Verify Terraform code and show which resources will be created
+- Verify Terraform code and show which resources are going to be created

 ```
 terraform  plan -var-file example.tfvars
 ```

-Is always a good idea to use *terraform plan* before actually running it, since we can see all the
+It's always a good idea to use *terraform plan* before actually applying the changes, since we can see all the
-modification we are about to execute and also to validate the code.
+modifications beforehand and also to validate the code.

 - Run Terraform